ministryofjustice/security-guidance/docs/email-security-guide.md

 -   Prevent federated sharing, where users in one organisation can share free or busy calendar information with recipients in other organisations.
 -   Preventing auto-forwards to external email services, including personal email accounts.
 -   Preventing delegate access to unauthorised users, such as people outside the MoJ\), by enforcing Role Based Access Control \(RBAC\).
+-   Implementing [Access Control Policy](access-control-policy.md), in particular regarding access to email as a result of forwarding or delegation.

-For individual accounts, the helpdesk can configure delegate access.
+For individual accounts, the help desk can configure delegate access.
 Administrators of group inboxes can also configure delegate access to those inboxes.

 For further details, refer to the [Privileged User Guide](privileged-user-guide.md).